orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

         the impact of that vulnerability or incident.

 What Stewards and Projects will need:
-- Define a method how Steward notifies users of exploited vulnerabilities and severe incident.
+- Define a method for how a Steward notifies users of exploited vulnerabilities and severe incidents.
 It can be a specific web page, mailing list, or a combination of methods.

 What resources could be created to help fulfilling that requirement: